Skip to main content

 What does Identity and Access Management (IAM) Mean?

-IAM makes sure that the appropriate individuals and job functions within your business have access to the resources required to perform their duties.
-Your company can manage staff apps with the help of IAM solutions without having to log in as an administrator to every app.
+IAM ensures that the appropriate individuals and job functions within your business have access to the resources required to perform their duties.
+With the help of IAM solutions, your company can manage staff apps without having to log in as an administrator to every app.
 An identity access management system allows your enterprise to manage different identities, including users, software, and hardware devices.

 Why do You Need IAM?